-ASA offers support and sympathy to those affected by Hurricane Harvey and Hurricane Irma
+ASA offers support and sympathy to those affected by Hurricanes Harvey, Irma and Maria

-The American Red Cross is accepting donations to help aid the communities of southeast Texas that have suffered tremendous devastation as a result of Hurricane Harvey, and in Florida and neighboring states due to Hurricane Irma.
+The American Red Cross is accepting donations to help aid the communities that have suffered tremendous devastation as a result of these hurricanes.

 Anesthesia Foundation working to provide relief for anesthesia residents